 You’ve probably heard of skin grafts in relation to burn victims, as in the case of the Dufourmantelle brothers.
-Badly burned skin leads to fluid loss and damages the immune system, not to mention the excruciating pain it causes the victim.
+Badly burned skin leads to fluid loss and damage to the immune system, not to mention the excruciating pain it causes the victim.

-Many burn victims who survived the initial incident later pass away in the hospital.
-Franck Dufourmantelle himself was given a barely 1% chance of survival until his twin was discovered.
+Many burn victims who survived the initial incident soon pass away in hospital from their injuries.
+Franck Dufourmantelle himself was given a barely 1% chance of survival until his twin came forward.
 In these cases, the burned skin is essentially incapable of doing its job.
-New skin protects the body in a way the old skin can’t.
+New grafted skin protects the body in a way the old damages skin simply can’t anymore.

 Before we delve into what to expect during and after a skin grafting procedure, let’s explore some common types of skin grafts.Your experience with skin grafting may vary depending on the type of graft you receive.

 Grafts are frequently categorized according to where the donor skin comes from.
-There are several terms used to describe donor skin sources.
-However, these all fall within these donor types.
+There are several terms used to describe donor skin sources:

-- Autograft – This is also known as an autologous graft.
-The skin comes from another location on the same person’s body.
+- Autograft – Also known as an autologous graft, the skin comes from another location on the patient’s body.
 These have higher success rates as the skin is a clear genetic match.

-- Allogeneic graft – The skin comes from another of the same species.
-In other words, another person donates skin to the person in need.
+- Allogeneic graft – Another person donates skin to the person in need.

-- Xenograft – This is also known as a xenogeneic graft.
-The skin comes from another species.
-Pigs are the animals of choice for xenografts in humans.
+- Xenograft – Also known as a xenogeneic graft, the skin comes from another species.
+Pigs are the animals of choice for xenografts.
 These grafts are always temporary.

 - Laboratory grown – Skin cells are taken from either the patient or a donor to grow new skin in a laboratory setting.

 - Prosthetic – These grafts are made out of synthetic materials.

 Wherever the grafts come from, they can be further categorized by the nature and thickness of the skin removed.
-Which of these grafts you receive will depend on a variety of factors, including the size and location of the wound.
+Which of these grafts is received depends on a variety of factors, such as the size and location of the wound.